TeddyMeissner/Diffraction-Integral/README.md

   <img src="Code\Plots_and_Gifs\Sinc_gaussian.gif" width="45%" />
 </p>

-<sub>Figure 3: Gaussian beam shown as $z$ increases.
+<sub>Figure 3: Irradiance plots $|U|^2$ of a Gaussian beam shown as $z$ increases.
 We can see the solution given by FFT (Left) introduces artificial periodic boundaries whereas the sinc based method (Right) maintains accuracy and is dependent on the discritization rather than propagation distance. </sub>

 **Figure 4**
 <p float="left">
   <img src="Code/Plots_and_Gifs/FFT_gauss_snippet.png" width="45%" />
   <img src="Code/Plots_and_Gifs/Sinc_gauss_snippet.png" width="45%" />
-  <sub> Figure 4: Gaussian beam shown at $z = 1200$ .
+  <sub> Figure 4: Irradiance plots $|U|^2$ of a Gaussian beam shown at $z = 1200$ .
 We can see the solution given by FFT (Left) introduces artificial periodic boundaries whereas the sinc based method (Right) maintains accuracy and is dependent on the discritization rather than propagation distance. </sub>
 </p>